Inner Earth Healing

 Wild Land Dreaming

-It is hard to work with trees.
-We hardly use them anymore in a way that includes us both in the relationship.
-To truly understand them, we have to use them, there are few toolmakers, shelter builders, bark weavers, root peelers, nut grinders.
+It is hard to work with trees, plants, weeds and green folk.
+We hardly use herbs anymore in a way that includes us both in the relationship.
+To truly understand them, we have to use them and there are few toolmakers, shelter builders, bark weavers, root peelers, nut grinders.
 All these folk would work within and without to preserve the strength of the grove and forest.
 To do this requires so much more time than we seem to have now.
-How ironic that in this world of lengthening shadows we don’t have the time to know the trees.
+How ironic that in this world of lengthening shadows we don’t have the time to know the Green ones and their wisdom.
 Indeed, they stand defiant almost, a reminder that they now are the ones who hold the knowledge of what’s past so better to understand what’s to come.

-Each month I will be writing of my journey round the wheel, the tree that is guiding me and the plants I collect.
-To see more of my monthly musings or sign up read my blog at Wild Land Dreaming
+Occasionally I will be writing of my journey the green folk, To see more of musings read my blog